-Established in the 7th Century, a hundred years before Kyoto was founded, it is nevertheless about one hundred years younger than its sister shrine, Shimogamo Jinja.
+Established in the 7th century, a hundred years before Kyoto was founded, Kamigamo Shrine is nevertheless about one hundred years younger than its sister shrine, Shimogamo Jinja.
 In fact Kamigamo and Shimogamo are the upper and lower halves of the same shrine.

-Both shrines being built by the powerful Kamo family who ruled over this area of mainly immigrants from the Korean Peninsula.
-During the 17th century over 275 households of descendants of the Kamo were living in the area, formed a shake-machi, a local association to protect and handle the affairs of Kamigamo Shrine.
+Both shrines were built by the powerful Kamo family who ruled over this area of mainly immigrants from the Korean Peninsula.
+During the 17th century over 275 households of descendants of the Kamo were living in the area, formed a shake-machi (社家町), a local association to protect and handle the affairs of Kamigamo Shrine.

-When the Imperial capital moved to Heiankyo (present day Kyoto) the Kamo shrines enjoyed imperial patronage and support that has continued to the present.
+When the Imperial capital moved to Heiankyo (present day Kyoto) the Kamo shrines enjoyed imperial patronage and support that has continued to the present day.

-One approaches the shrine across a large open space that is lawn, rather than the more usual gravel, and this gives it the feel of a park.
+One approaches the shrine across a large open space that is lawn, rather than the more usual gravel, and this gives Kamigamo Shrine the feel of a park.